cafeduke/cafeduke.github.io/_posts/java/2017-01-01-lambda-standard-fi-consumer.md

 ### Reference to an Instance Method of a Particular Object

-The Person class has a setter that accepts an int.
+The Person class has a setter that accepts an `int`.
 Since it is a setter, the return type is void.
 In the example below, we shall use [Method Reference - Reference to an Instance Method of a Particular Type](https://blogs.oracle.com/brewing-tests/entry/lambda_method_reference).
 (Take a look at [Lambda - Method Reference](https://blogs.oracle.com/brewing-tests/entry/lambda_method_reference) for details).
 ```java
 Person p = new Person (50, Gender.MALE);
 IntConsumer personAgeSetter = p::setAge;